/

 Answer Explanation

-• Q #3: Which of the following describes the function of ligaments?
+• Q #3: What is the function of ribosomes in a cell?

 Answer Explanation